lukevers/kittens/README.md

 end)
 ```

-The function `on` is a global function that binds a function to an IRC event code.
-The event code is expected to be a string.
-The callback function is passed one parameter which contains all of the event information in a table.
-The event information includes the following data:
+The function `on` is a global function that binds a function to an IRC event code, and is the main function in Kittens plugins.

-1. `message` - The IRC message.
-2. `channel` - The IRC channel that this event happened at.
-3. `nick` - The nickname of the user that is related to the event.
-4. `host` - The hostname of the user that is related to the event.
-5. `user` - The user that is related to the event.
-6. `source` - The full host (`<nick>!<user>@<host>`) of the user that is related to the event.
-7. `raw` - The raw IRC message.

 ### Global Functions